Contents

 At a glance: Lightweight live chat and chatbot platform with a visual bot builder and basic ticketing.
 Primarily a webstore chat tool rather than a full complaint management system.

-Tidio combines live chat, chatbot automation, and a basic helpdesk into a single platform.
-It is particularly popular among small eCommerce businesses that want to add real-time support to their website without a complex setup process.
-According to Tidio’s own research, 91% of customers who are unhappy with a brand will leave without complaining, which makes proactive chat tools especially valuable for catching complaints before they escalate to reviews.
+Tidio combines live chat, chatbot automation, and a basic helpdesk into one platform.
+It’s popular among small eCommerce businesses that want to add real-time support to their website without a complex setup process.
+According to Tidio’s own research, 91% of unhappy customers will leave without complaining at all, which is exactly why proactive chat tools matter: they catch complaints before those customers quietly disappear.

-For complaint handling, Tidio’s chatbot builder lets you create automated flows that capture complaint details, offer instant solutions (like order tracking links), and escalate to a human agent when needed.
-Its live chat widget is lightweight and easy to install on most eCommerce platforms.
+For complaint handling, the chatbot builder lets you create automated flows that capture complaint details, offer instant solutions (like order tracking links), and escalate to a human agent when needed.
+The live chat widget is lightweight and easy to install on most eCommerce platforms.

-Where Tidio falls short for complaint management is in its lack of deep eCommerce integrations and multichannel unification.
-It does not natively connect to marketplaces, and its ticketing system is more basic than what dedicated helpdesks offer.
-For sellers managing complaints across multiple sales channels, Tidio works better as a supplementary live chat tool than a complete complaint handling solution.
+Where Tidio falls short for serious complaint management is in its lack of deep eCommerce integrations and multichannel unification.
+It doesn’t natively connect to marketplaces, and the ticketing system is more basic than what dedicated helpdesks offer.
+For sellers handling complaints across multiple sales channels, Tidio works better as a supplementary live chat tool than a complete complaint handling solution.

 • Visual chatbot builder for automated complaint capture and triage